 In the summertime, the call of the wild demands to be answered.
 Whether you’re hiking, camping, enjoying your backyard, or you just live in Florida, there’s a small chance that answering that call will be met with some aggressive fauna.
 The usually silent slithering of a snake can ruin a day spent basking in nature, but a snake bite doesn’t have to ruin your life.
+Keep reading to learn hot to treat a snake bite.

 “The first thing to do is get away from the snake — don’t try to capture it, that’s just going to provide the potential for more people to get hurt,” Dr. Nicholas Kman, professor of emergency medicine at The Ohio State University Wexner Medical Center, told Live Science.